Translate to Your Language

-Merchant Marine; Nautical Science; Seamanship Education and Training
+Merchant Marine, Nautical Science, and Seamanship Education & Training in Auckland, NZ

 Established in 1930, The New Zealand Maritime School (NZMS) is the only premier maritime school in New Zealand.
 The School provides a total range of maritime training for all grades of nautical qualifications, from small pleasure launches and sailing craft to a master mariner, qualified to command any size of merchant ship anywhere in the world.
 The school is now a part of Manukau Institute of Technology, the largest government tertiary institution in New Zealand.

 The New Zealand Maritime School hosts Manukau Institute of Technology’s Centre for Logistics and is the premier provider of logistics industry training in New Zealand.
 Manukau Institute of Technology is a leader in technical and vocational education delivering a range of academic qualifications from certificate to degree level.
 Each year 20,000 students including 1,000 international students choose to study at MIT.

 Located in the Auckland city center, the New Zealand Maritime School is close to New Zealand’s largest container port, being at the hub of commercial boating, shipping and other maritime activities, is easily accessible by public transport from any part of Auckland, and is very close to a large range of inexpensive accommodation.

 New Zealand Maritime School provides Maritime New Zealand (MNZ) approved certifications, licensing and programs.(MNZ is an NZ government entity responsible for protecting the maritime environment within New Zealand and maintaining safety and security).
 Manukau Institute of Technology (MIT) is a government tertiary institution and provides programs and training approved by New Zealand Qualifications Authority (NZQA).